 No 2. – 1718 Presbyterian Church and Oak Tree

 Released February 16, 2018

 Mr Local History is proud to announce the release of the second in the collectible series, the 1718 Basking Ridge Presbyterian Church and the 619 year old Basking Ridge Historic White Oak Cat’s Meow collectible.
-This has been our #1 best seller.
-Available now in our gift shop.

 No. 1 – 1809 Brick Academy Town Hall & Schoolhouse

 Mr. Local History, in conjunction with T3 Consortium and the Cat’s Meow Village introduce the Inaugural Keepsake of the Historic Somerset Hills Village Collection, the 1809 Brick Academy in the Basking Ridge Village of Bernards Township, New Jersey.
 The collection is a way to promote local history and provide people the opportunity to share their love for iconic local historic properties.

 Many people collect other village pieces and build a village collection.
 The creations are part of the historic Cat’s Meow Village Collection, which has been producing iconic wood ornaments for over 35 years.

 Local organizations and businesses will be producing limited batches of selected Somerset Hills Keepsake Village collectibles.
 All collectibles will be available online via the Mr. Local History Gift Shop.